ahrtr/etcd-defrag/README.md

 | `dbSizeInUse`   | total size in use of the etcd database |
 | `dbQuota`       | etcd storage quota in bytes (the value passed to etcd instance by flag --quota-backend-bytes)|

-Rules may be configured via the flag `--defrag-rules`.
-For example, if you want to run defragmentation if `dbSize > 80% * dbQuota` or `dbSize - dbSizeInUse > 200MiB`, you can run command below,
+For example, if you want to run defragmentation if the total db size is greater than 80% of the quota **OR** there is at least 200MiB free space, the defragmentation rules are `dbSize > dbQuota*80/100, dbSize - dbSizeInUse > 200*1024*1024`.
+The complete command is below,
 ```
-$ ./etcd-defrag --endpoints http://127.0.0.1:22379 --cluster --defrag-rules="dbSize*80/100 > dbQuota, dbSize - dbSizeInUse > 200*1024*1024"
+$ ./etcd-defrag --endpoints http://127.0.0.1:22379 --cluster --defrag-rules="dbSize > dbQuota*80/100, dbSize - dbSizeInUse > 200*1024*1024"
 ```
 Output:
 ```